MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/BusinessIntelligence/extensible-business-reporting-language.md

 ## XBRL is comprised of the following components
  The XBRL **Specification** explains what XBRL is, how to build XBRL instance documents and XBRL taxonomies.
 The XBRL Specification explains XBRL in technical terms and is intended for a technical audience.

- The XBRL **Schema** are the core low\-level components of XBRL.
+ The XBRL **Schema** are the core low-level components of XBRL.
 The schema is the physical XSD file which express how instance documents and taxonomies are to be built.

  The XBRL **Linkbases** are the physical XML files which contain various information about the elements defined in the XBRL Schema, such as labels in one or more languages, how they relate to each other, how to sum up elements, etc.